A multisite collaborative research program of the Pasteur Network in response to Coronavirus in Africa

 The COVID19 pandemic hit Africa later than other continents and the first cases were not detected there until February 14th 2020, in Egypt.
 Since then, the virus has been circulating in almost all countries through local transmission.
 Nevertheless, when compared to the deadly wave in Europe and then in the Americas, the consequences in Africa, in terms of morbidity and lethality, have remained contained for the moment.
 The much-feared health disaster in this continent with limited resources has not occurred to date.

-- 1 Institute in Southern Africa: IP de Madagascar.
+- Southern Africa: IP de Madagascar.

-These institutes were actively engaged in the fight against COVID 19 in their respective countries, as they were the first to develop locally the key diagnostic tool for detecting the emerging pandemic virus , the test, and disseminate it to other health structures when it was necessary to ramp up testing.
+These members were actively engaged in the fight against COVID 19 in their respective countries, as they were the first to develop locally the key diagnostic tool for detecting the emerging pandemic virus , the test, and disseminate it to other health structures when it was necessary to ramp up testing.

 Such geographical and ethno-cultural diversity covered by the research consortium is of great interest if we consider the hypotheses linked to the role played by environmental, climatic, human and cultural factors in the spread of the virus and its impact on humans.